Lobby channel feed

 Most Toronto Community Housing high-rise buildings have a lobby area with a camera that provides a live feed through residents' televisions.
 Until recently, residents could access this lobby channel feed without a cable subscription.

-Bell and Rogers have recently upgraded their technology so that a digital box is now needed to view all cable TV channels.
-As a result, some residents can no longer view the lobby camera through their TV.
+This service is not owned by Toronto Community Housing.
+Over the past few years, both Bell and Rogers have upgraded their technology and that has affected who is able to view the lobby camera through their TV.
 This change-over in technology is not just in Toronto Community Housing buildings, but in other residential apartment buildings and condominiums throughout the city.

 We are working with the cable companies, notably Rogers, to support residents as best as we can.
 However, we have no control over how the cable companies deliver their services.
 The lobby channel is completely separate from Toronto Community Housing's network of 6,000 security cameras, which are linked to dedicated and secured recording systems.